 Privacy Risk Little to no risk

-Description • Data that cannot be re-identified whatsoever, regardless of the vulnerability of the research subjects or the sensitivity of the information
+Description • Data that cannot be re-identified whatsoever, regardless of the vulnerability of the research subjects or the risks of harm posed by the information

 Impact of a Breach • Research subjects will suffer no direct** harm and VU Amsterdam will suffer no damages to its reputation